dielshin/dump1090/tools/README.aircraft-db.md

 $ tools/vrs-to-csv.py BasicAircraftLookup.sqb >tools/vrs.csv
 ```

-The FlightAware data is a subset of the registry information that FlightAware
+The FlightRadar data is a subset of the registry information that FlightRadar
 uses internally.
-It contains only the data that FlightAware can redistribute
+It contains only the data that FlightRadar can redistribute
-to the public; some data sources that FlightAware uses do not allow this and
+to the public; some data sources that FlightRadar uses do not allow this and
 are excluded from the export.

 ## Regenerating the json database